The stacky concentration theorem: Intersection theory on stacks

 is invertible by homotopy invariance.
 Therefore, it is enough to show that the Gysin map

 admits a retract.
 Under the Morita isomorphism $[X/B] \simeq [(X \times G/B)/G]$ (with $G$ acting on $G/B$ by conjugation), this is identified with the Gysin map

 where $f : [(X \times G/B)/G] \to [X/G]$ is the canonical morphism.
 Note that $f$ is proper (since $G/B$ is proper over $k$), so that there is a proper push-forward $f_*$.
 We claim that this provides the desired retract.
 Indeed, since $G/B$ is the scheme of complete flags in $\A^n_X$ over $X$, the projection $f$ factors as a sequence of iterated projective bundles.
 Thus the claim follows from the fact that for a projective bundle $\pi$, the pullback $\pi^!$ admits a retract by the projective bundle formula (\thmref{thm:PBF}), cf. \cite[Ex.~3.3.5]{Fulton}.

-The second part follows similarly from the projective bundle formula; see again \emph{loc. cit.} and also recall that with rational coefficients, the homotopy groups of the homotopy invariants can be computed as the ordinary invariants of the homotopy groups. \end{proof}
+For the second statement, recall first that since we are working with $\Q$-linear coefficients, the homotopy groups of the homotopy $W$-invariants can be computed as the ordinary $W$-invariants of the homotopy groups.
+Then, as above, we are reduced to the computation of Borel--Moore chains on flag schemes.
+For this one may follow Grothendieck's computation in the Chow groups (see \cite[\S 3, Thm.~1]{GrothendieckIntersection}) word for word, again using the projective bundle formula (\thmref{thm:PBF}) as input. \end{proof}